WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ripp.md

 Signaling allows an application layer call end to be sent.
 This will also cause each side to termiante the request and media streams with end flags per HTTP3 specs.
+However, the opposite is not true - ending of the transactions or connection does not impact the call state.

+A server MUST maintain a timer, with a value equal to 5 seconds, for which it will hold the call in its current state without any active signaling transaction.
+If the server does not receive a signaling transaction before the expiration of this timer, it MUST consider the call as ended and transition its state to TERMINATED.

+If the server receives a signaling or media connection for a call that is in the TERMINATED, it MUST reject the transaction with an XX response code.

+Note that the call resource itself - the URI - still exists.
+POST transactions for signaling and media are not permitted against it once the call is in an ended state.
+However, a server MUST maintain the resource for at least one day, to facilitate a GET request against it.
+As described below, a GET request against a call resource allows the client to catch up with the state of the call, facilitating stateless migration of clients.

+## GET Transactions

+A client MAY initiate a GET request against the call URI at any time.
+This returns the current state of the resource.
+This request returns an objet which is the concatenation of all call events, sent by the server and received by the server, in the order in whch the server applied them to the state machine.

+The response also contains a summary of media packet statistics up to that point ((TODO: specify)).

-## Graceful Call Migration
+## Graceful Call Migration: Server

 To facilitate operational maintenance, the protocol has built in support for allowing a server instance to drain all active calls to another server instance.

-Either endpoint can issue a move command over the signaling channel, which includes a new URI that the peer should use.
-Once received, the streams are closed and the peer initiates a new signaling connection to the URI it just received, and in parallel re-establishes media.
+The server can issue a migrate event over the signaling channel, which includes a new call URI that the peer should use.
+Once received, the client closes all transactions to the current call URI.
+It then establishes new signaling transactions to the URI it just received, and in parallel re-establishes media transactions.
 All media received during the migration phase is buffered to ensure there is no packet loss (though there will be jitter) during the migration period.

+If the server receives a GET request to the old call URI, it MUST return a 3xx response redirecting to the new call URI.

 We dont use QUIC layer connection migration, as that is triggered by network changes and not likely to be exposed to applications.

+## Graceful Call Migration: Client

+Clients can move a call from one client instance to another easily.
+No commands are required.
+The client simply ends the in-progress transactions for signaling and media, and then reinitiates them to the existing call URI from whatever server is to take over.
+Note that the client MUST do this within 5s or the server will end the call.

 ## Ungraceful Call Migration

-Since all media packets are acknowledged at the application layer, it is possible for endpoints to very quickly detect server failures, network failures, and other related problems.
-The protocol specifies how such failures are detected.
-In response to them, the client generates a request to the top-level URI for establishing new calls, but indicates its a re-establishment due to failure.
-A normal call setup proceeds but the far side knows this is re-establishing a prior call.
-It can then reconnect it to the next-hop.
+Since all media packets are acknowledged at the application layer, it is possible for endpoints to very quickly detect remote failures, network failures, and other related problems.

+Failure detection falls entirely at the hands of the client.
+A failure situation is detected when any one of the following happens:

+1. The QUIC connection closss unexpectedly
+2. Any outstanding signaling or media transactions are reset by the peer
+3. No media packets are received from the peer for 5s
+4. No acknowledgements are received for packets that have been sent in the last 5s

+If the client detects such a failure, it MUST abort all ongoing transactions to the server, terminate the QUIC connection, and then establish a new connection using 0-RTT, and re-establish signaling and media transactions.

+TOOD: need to specify back-off timers and retry algorithms

-# Protocol Semantics
+# Detailed Protocol Semantics

-## Client Behavior

-## Server Behavior
+To be filled in.

-# Protocol Syntax
+# Syntx

-Use SIP header field syntax, but with QPACK compression.
+To be filled in.

 # SIP to RIPP Gatewaying

 # RIPP to SIP Gatewaying